Abhishektelgave/GetMeAChai/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [GSAP Documentation](https://greensock.com/docs/) - learn how to create animations with GSAP.
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - explore how to build responsive designs with Tailwind.

-## Deploy on Vercel

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-For more details, check out [Next.js deployment documentation](https://nextjs.org/docs/deployment).